DevExpress/devextreme-demos/JSDemos/Demos/ButtonGroup/Overview/description.md

-ButtonGroup displays a set of toggleable buttons and allows users to select one or several of them.
-This demo illustrates how to configure the ButtonGroup: bind ButtonGroup to data, enable or disable multiple selection and customize the ButtonGroup appearance.
+ButtonGroup displays a set of two-state buttons and allows users to select one or multiple buttons.
+This demo illustrates how to configure the ButtonGroup in the following steps:

+* Bind ButtonGroup to data
+* Enable or disable multiple selection
+* Customize the ButtonGroup appearance

 ## Bind ButtonGroup to Data